yash1314/sentiment_analysis_MLops_project/README.md

 # sentiment_analysis_MLops_project

 ## Overview:
 This project aims to classify comments into Positive, negative sentiment.
 For this purpose this project uses sentiment analysis and its related technologies.
-This project uses multinominal naive bayes algorithm.
+This project uses multinominal naive bayes algorithm for classification prediction.

 ## Folder Structure:
 Here's an overview of the project's folder structure: